There's a spike in car crashes on the last weekend of March every year.

 The problem with lack of sleep isn't just that you feel more tired all day (although you'd think that would be enough to get us to sleep more), it's that it affects your performance, fat-loss, muscle gain and general health.

-Studies have been done to investigate the differences in the health outcomes in people who got different amounts of sleep, and people who got less sleep experienced greater perceived exertion (training/workouts felt harder), lower time to exhaustion (they ran out of steam more quickly), and slower reaction times.
-As you can imagine, none of this is great for GAA players.
+Studies have been done to investigate the differences in the performance outcomes in people who got different amounts of sleep, and people who got less sleep experienced greater perceived exertion (training/workouts felt harder), lower time to exhaustion (they ran out of steam more quickly), and slower reaction times.
+As you can imagine, none of this is great for GAA players, where these things are crucial!

-Sleep deprivation not only makes us hungrier, but also makes high-calorie or food typically referred to as "junk food" more attractive to us (more specifically, brain scans show the reward centres light up more in response to junk food, when someone is sleep deprived), so whilst sleep doesn't directly affect fat-loss, it can definitely affect your food choices, which obviously has an effect on fat-loss.
+Sleep deprivation not only makes us hungrier, but also makes high-calorie, hyper-palatable food, (typically referred to as "junk food") more attractive to us.
+More specifically, brain scans show the reward centres light up more in response to junk food, when someone is sleep deprived.
+So whilst sleep doesn't directly affect fat-loss, it can definitely affect your food choices, which obviously has a major effect on fat-loss.

-There was a study that compared two groups: one that slept 5.5 hours per night, and one that slept 8.5 hours per night, and the first group experienced 55% more fat-gain, and 60% more muscle loss, despite both groups eating the same amount of calories.
+There was a study that compared two groups over a series of weeks: one that slept 5.5 hours per night, and one that slept 8.5 hours per night.
+Over the course of the study, the first group experienced 55% more fat-gain, and 60% more muscle loss, despite both groups eating the same amount of calories.

-Muscle gain is dependant on putting stress on the muscle, and then allowing it to recover.
-If we skimp on sleep, we reduce the recovery side of the equation, and sell ourselves short in terms of muscle gain.
+Muscle gain is dependant on putting a stimulus on the muscle, and then allowing it to recover.
+If we skimp on sleep, we reduce both the stimulus and recovery sides of the equation, and majorly sell ourselves short in terms of muscle gain.

 Lack of sleep can also have a huge effect on health.
 In addition to the aspects already mentioned, also affected are things like memory, inflammation, testosterone levels, growth hormone levels, and immune system function.